gabyse1/hello-rails-react/README.md

 ### Install

 - Run the commant `git@github.com:gabyse1/hello-rails-react.git` or `https://github.com/gabyse1/hello-rails-react.git` to clone this repository to your local computer.
 Choose the location you prefer.
-- Run the command `bundle install` to install all project's dependencies.
+- Run the command `bundle install` to install all project's rails dependencies.
+- Run the command `npm install` to install all project's react dependencies.

 ### Usage